weberbas/Santiago-data-analysis/README.md

 Once you prepared your data, you can go ahead and run the preimplemented plots in _Santiago-Data-Plots.R_.
 The plots are calculated and stored as a variable (e.g. "p3.2x") and in a later step exported as PDF.
 Use `view(p.3.2x)` to view the plot in your Editor.

-This Repository is in the making and constantly updated (check dates for latest version: _Santiago-Data-Preps-YYMMDD.R_)
+This Repository is in the making and constantly updated (check dates for latest version)

 Have Fun!